Duet3D/wiki-content/User_manual/Connecting_hardware/Heaters_tuning.md

 If necessary you can make manual adjustments to the M307 model parameters, as follows:

+* If during initial heating the temperature undershoots the target:
+  * RRF 3.3 and later: increase the R parameter by 5% or 10%
+  * RRF 3.2 and earlier: reduce the A parameter by 5% or 10%
+* If during initial heating the temperature overshoots the target:
+  * RRF 3.3 and later: reduce the R parameter by 5% or 10%
-* If during initial heating the temperature undershoots the target, reduce the A parameter (RRF 3.2 and earlier) or increase the R parameter (RRF 3.3 and later).
-If it overshoots the target, increase the A parameter or reduce the R parameter.
-Try increasing/reducing it by 5% or 10%.
+  * RRF 3.2 and earlier: increase the A parameter by 5% or 10%
+* Adjusting dead time (M307 D parameter):
   * If the response to temperature changes caused externally (e.g. the print cooling fan turning on) is too slow, reduce the D parameter.
-If the temperature is not stable but oscillates around the target temperature even when the print head is stationary, increase the D parameter.
-Try increasing/decreasing it by 30%.
+  * If the temperature is not stable but oscillates around the target temperature even when the print head is stationary, increase the D parameter.
+  * In both cases, try increasing/decreasing it by 30%.

 # Setting legacy PID parameters